john-savill/autosim2/Readme.md

 ## User Information

- - New workspace will load a default workspace and interface
+ - New workspace will load a default workspace and interface.

- - Load workspace is used to load a .csv defined workspace
+ - Load workspace is used to load a .csv defined workspace.

- - To run Macro it must be loaded in the workspace with corresponding controls
+ - To run Macro it must be loaded in the workspace with corresponding controls.

+ - Controlscan be interacted with and will de logged in the terminal fo checking/ debugging.

 ## Licence/ Declaration